-Figures 1 and 2 show the two reinforced walls used for experiments 1 and 2 respectively.
+Figure 1 and Figure 2 show the two reinforced walls used for experiment 1 and experiment 2 respectively.
 In Figure 1 an out-of-plane force was applied.
 In Figure 2 the force is perpendicular to the main plain of the wall.
-In both experiments walls experienced a typical cyclic loading.
-AE were detected with a piezoelectric sensor located on the main plane of the walls near a corner.
+In both experiments walls experienced a typical cyclic loading with increasing amplitude.
+Both walls were connected to the same reaction wall and AE were detected with a piezoelectric sensor located on the main plane of the walls near a corner.
 Electric signal was pre-amplified (60 dB), frequency-filtered (100 kHz - 300 kHz) and acquired at 5.0 MHz.

 Figure 1.
-Schematic representation of the out-of-plane force experiment.
+Schematic of the out-plane force experiment.

 Figure 2.
-Schematic representation of the in-plane force experiment.
+Schematic of the in-plane force experiment.